Installing the Basic Threat Intel App

 Poller Management

-All lists are collected by Observe pollers, which can be activated at the Connections tab of the Basic Threat Intel App.
+The Observe pollers collect all lists which can be activated at the Connections tab of the Basic Threat Intel App.
 Each poller has a collection cycle tuned for the frequency of the source.
 To manage the active pollers, you need the name of the source Datastream set at the Configuration tab of the Basic Threat Intel App.
 Pollers can be configured under the Datastreams settings page.
+Uninstalling the App does not remove the pollers, do that from the Datastreams page.

-Create a Basic Threat Intel Token to send your resource sets into Observe, such as process hashes or URLs.
+Creating a token for the Basic Threat Intel app is optional.
+You can use a Basic Threat Intel Token to send your custom non-IP resource sets into Observe, such as process hashes or URLs.

 1. Under the Connections section of the App Details page, select Create Threat Intel (Basic) Token and follow the prompts.